When peaches are in season, there's nothing I crave more than this peach crisp. Nutty, oaty, juicy & sweet, it's easy to make & absolutely delicious.

 More Favorite Fruity Desserts

 If you love this peach crisp recipe, try one of these fruit desserts next:

 - Cherry Clafoutis

 - Or any of these 25 Super Fun Baking Recipes!

 - Preheat the oven to 350°F and brush a medium cast iron skillet (or an 8"x8" baking dish), with a little coconut oil or butter.

 - Use a food processor to pulse the oats, pecans, flour, sugar, cinnamon, and salt together.
 Add the butter or coconut oil and give it a few short pulses until the the crumbly mixture clumps together.
 If it's too dry, add a little water, a teaspoon at a time.
 If it's too wet, add a little more flour.

 - Place the sliced peaches and plums into the skillet, sprinkle the crumble mixture on top and bake until the topping is golden brown and the fruit is soft, about 15-18 minutes.

 - Let cool slightly & serve warm with ice cream.

-Make ahead tip: make the crumble and store it in the fridge until ready to assemble.
+Make ahead tip: Make the crumble topping and store it in the fridge until ready to assemble and bake.